- Search The Registry

 *Samuel Kountz was born on this date in 1930.
 He was a Black doctor and kidney specialist.

-He received a Bachelor of Science from Arkansas Mechanical and Normal College [now the University of Arkansas at Pine Bluff] in 1952.
-He got his master's degree in Biochemistry at the University of Arkansas, Fayetteville and was one of the first Blacks admitted to its medical school (University of Arkansas for Medical Sciences, Little Rock in 1958).
+He received a Bachelor of Science from Arkansas Mechanical and Normal College [now the University of Arkansas at Pine Bluff in 1952.
+He got his master's in Biochemistry at the University of Arkansas, Fayetteville.
+He was one of the first Blacks admitted to its medical school (the University of Arkansas for Medical Sciences, Little Rock, in 1958).
 Following graduation, he served as an intern at San Francisco County Hospital.

-Kountz’s many membership and awards include: Diplomat, American Board of Surgeons (1966).
+Kountz’s many memberships and awards include Diplomat, American Board of Surgeons (1966).
 The Institute of Medicine of the National Academy of Science, Fellow, American College of Surgeons, and Fullbright Professor of University of Arkansas, Rockville (1965-1966).
 Outstanding Investigator Award ($1,000), American College of Cardiology, Honorary Juris Doctor, University of Arkansas (1973), and President, Society of University Surgeons (1974).

 Samuel Kountz was the author or co-author of 172 articles in scientific publications.
 He died on February 23, 1981.